When communities support families raising children, both families and communities benefit.

 - encouraged to participate in community activities and to express themselves

 - protected as much as possible from all forms of harm, abuse and neglect

 Examples of community parenting at work

-Community Builders NSW: an electronic clearing house for everyone involved in community level social, economic and environmental renewal including community leaders, community and government workers, volunteers, program managers, academics, policy makers, youth and seniors.
+This is an electronic clearinghouse for everyone involved in community-level social, economic and environmental renewal, including community leaders, community and government workers, volunteers, program managers, academics, policy makers, young people and seniors.

-Community Child Care Cooperative: a not-for-profit organisation established in 1978 to promote, support and advocate for quality children’s services, meeting the needs of children, their families and the community.
+This is a not-for-profit organisation established in 1978 to promote, support and advocate for quality children’s services that meet the needs of children, their families and the community.